pmatseykanets/file-queue-failer/readme.md

 [![Latest Stable Version](https://poser.pugx.org/pmatseykanets/file-queue-failer/v/stable)](https://packagist.org/packages/pmatseykanets/file-queue-failer)
 [![License](https://poser.pugx.org/pmatseykanets/file-queue-failer/license)](https://packagist.org/packages/pmatseykanets/file-queue-failer)

-If you use job queues in your [Laravel](http://laravel.com) or [Lumen](http://lumen.laravel.com) project but don't want to store failed jobs in the database, esecially if you're not using the database in the project itself (i.e. an API proxi) this file based failer to rescue.
+If you use job queues in your [Laravel](http://laravel.com) or [Lumen](http://lumen.laravel.com) project but don't want to store failed jobs in the database, especially if you're not using the database in the project itself (i.e. an API proxi) this file based failer to rescue.

 ## Installation